 Why Do So Many Teenagers Have Depression?

 - Technology – smart phones and social media are things that affect teens directly.
-Using smart phones and engaging on social media are both unique to the current youth generation, and a fundamental change in how they spend their time.
-The popularization of smart phones in the last decade directly correlates with the reduction in face-to-face time teens spend with one another, and the timeline of the overall decrease in psychological well-being.
-Numerous studies have shown that the more time teens spend “behind a screen” (of a phone, computer, tablet, etc.), the less happy and more depressed they were.
-Those same teens also developed more risk factors for suicide as well.
-Interestingly, these studies accounted for other considerations such as gender, race, and socioeconomic status, and the results remained consistent regardless of these factors.
-Of course, there are also studies indicating the benefits of technology and social media use for today’s generation of adolescents and teenagers.
-Nonetheless, if your teen is struggling with depression and using his or her smart phone or social media frequently, this could be a possible influence to consider.
+Using smartphones and engaging on social media are unique to the current youth generation and a fundamental change in how they spend their time.
+Numerous studies have shown that the more time teens spend “behind a screen” (of a phone, computer, tablet, etc.), the less happy and more depressed they are.

 Treatment for Teenage Depression

 - Psycho-educational group therapy – therapy can assist teens in better understanding the underlying cause(s) of the depression and develop the coping skills and tools to help manage the symptoms.
-Working with a counselor or therapist also provides ongoing support, and an environment in which teens can explore difficult events, feelings, or experiences.
-Psychotherapy can be delivered in various modalities such as individual therapy, group therapy, and/or family therapy.
-There are also different approaches to psychotherapy.
-Two of the most commonly used approaches with teen depression are cognitive-behavioral therapy (CBT) and interpersonal therapy.
+Psychotherapy can be delivered in various modalities, such as individual therapy, group therapy, and/or family therapy.
+Two of the most commonly used approaches to teen depression are cognitive-behavioral therapy (CBT) and interpersonal therapy.

 - Cognitive-behavioral therapy – helps teens challenge and change negative thought patterns and learn healthier ways to cope and behave.

-- Interpersonal therapy – this approach to therapy is focused on helping teens develop healthier relationships at home and at school through teaching effective interpersonal (communication) skills.
+- Interpersonal therapy – this approach to therapy is focused on helping teens develop healthier relationships at home and at school by teaching them effective interpersonal (communication) skills.

 - Medication – often used in conjunction with psychotherapy, medication can be helpful in relieving some of the difficult symptoms of depression.
 A licensed medical doctor or psychiatrist should always prescribe medication, and a thorough medical and mental health assessment should be done.

-If your teenager recognizes the need for help, and comes to you asking for it, he or she has taken a major step towards recovery.
+If your teenager recognizes the need for help and comes to you asking for it, he or she has taken a major step toward recovery.
 Yet, it is important to remember that very few adolescents or teens seek help on their own.
 Many need encouragement from a friend or family member.
-So, if you think your child may be struggling with depression, ask him or her about it and suggest treatment options and call Polaris Teen Center at 1-844-836-0222.
+Family members play a crucial role in supporting a teen’s treatment, providing encouragement and open communication to enhance the effectiveness of therapy.
+So, if you think your child may be struggling with depression, ask him or her about it and suggest treatment options, and call Polaris Teen Center at 1-844-836-0222.

 Polaris Teen Center is a residential treatment facility for teens and adolescents suffering from severe mental health disorders.
 Our highly accredited facility is fully licensed and certified in Trauma Informed Care and is a part of the Behavioral Health Association of Providers (formerly AATA).